ismaelgonval/gh-pr-from-issue/README.md

 gh pr-from-issue [ISSUE_NUMBER]
 ```

-This will open a new pull request in draft mode with the same title and labels.
+This will open a new pull request from the **current branch** in draft mode with the same title and labels.
 It also adds a `Closes #[ISSUE_NUMBER]` directive in the description, this links
 the PR with the issue and closes it when merged.